NBA playoff guide: Who plays when, how to watch, what the odds are

 June 26 — NBA draft, second round.

 Dallas had 1.8% odds to win the No. 1 pick in the draft lottery — but overcame those odds and now has the opportunity to draft Cooper Flagg.
-The Mavericks won the lottery on Monday night in Chicago.
+The Mavericks won the lottery last Monday night in Chicago.

-There have been five wins by teams that trailed by 20 points or more so far in these playoffs.
+There have been six wins by teams that trailed by 20 points or more so far in these playoffs.
 That's the most in any postseason during the play-by-play era, which started with the 1997 playoffs.

 The biggest deficits that were successfully overcome: